Peru - Lima Field Office

 Hours of Operation

 The Lima Field Office is open to the public on Tuesdays, and Thursdays from 9:00 AM to 11:00 AM.
-On Fridays we are open exclusively to receive Forms I-601 by Infopass appointment.
 The office is closed on American and Peruvian Holidays.

 Phone, Fax Numbers & Email